Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Introduction

 \section{Introduction}

 Rates of rare processes in high energy physics have sometimes to be estimated from a few observed events.
-This can happen at the research of very rare processes or at the beginning of any research.
-Reconstruction of such rates is a complicated problem with fundamental ambiguity \cite{WhyNotBayesian}, especially in the presence of the uncertain nuisance parameters.
+This can happen during the research of very rare processes or at the beginning of any research.
+Reconstruction of such rates is a complex and ambiguous problem \cite{WhyNotBayesian}, especially in the presence of uncertain nuisance parameters.